handsontable/handsontable/docs/next/guides/getting-started/binding-to-data.md

 ## Working with a copy of data

-To work with a copy of data for Handsontable, it is suggested to clone the data source before loading it into Handsontable.
+When working with a copy of data for Handsontable, it is best practice is to clone the data source before loading it into Handsontable.
 This can be done with `JSON.parse(JSON.stringify(data))` or another deep-cloning function.

 ::: example #example10
 ```js